A hiker takes a break on a rocky outcrop to look out over the incredible view of the Blue Ridge Mountains near Asheville, North Carolina.

 Pro: Fun Roadside Attractions

-Another interesting fact about North Carolina is that there are some really unique roadside attractions that you can’t find anywhere else in the country.
-One of these attractions is the world's largest chest of drawers, which can be found in High Point.
+There are some really unique roadside attractions in North Carolina that you can’t find anywhere else in the country.
+One of these attractions?
+The world's largest chest of drawers, found in High Point.
 It was constructed in 1926, and the city of High Point is even referred to as the "world's furniture capital."
 Furnitureland South constructed a building attachment that measures 80 feet tall, which is similar to a massive dresser!
-Although it doesn't get much attention, it serves as a great (yet peculiar) addition to the area.
+And although it doesn't get much attention, it serves as a great (yet peculiar) addition to the area.

 Con: Unpredictable Weather